JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 Code for the animation is [here](https://github.com/JasonFantl/MAC-animations/tree/main/ALOHA/sketch).

+We see when a station sends a message, the base station decodes it, then sends back an ACK.
+When two stations send messages that overlap, the base station is unable to read either (think the General hearing two drums at the same time) and the ACK is not sent back.
+When we see all the stations try to send a message at around the same time, notice it is harder for each message to be lucky enough to finish before another starts.
+We also see at one point an overlap between the ACK and the message from station C, but nothing interferes.
+This is because the stations are sending on a different frequency then the base station, so messages between the two do not interfere.

-This worked!
+The protocol worked!
 Although, it's not very efficient.
-You can again look at the [original paper](https://www.eng.hawaii.edu/wp-content/uploads/2020/06/abramson19xx-THE-ALOHA-SYSTEM%E2%80%94Another-alternative-for-computer-communications.pdf) to see where they calculate the efficiency of this algorithm to be 18.6% of the theoretical optimal throughput.
+You can look at the [original paper](https://www.eng.hawaii.edu/wp-content/uploads/2020/06/abramson19xx-THE-ALOHA-SYSTEM%E2%80%94Another-alternative-for-computer-communications.pdf) to see that they calculate the efficiency of this algorithm to be 18.6% of the theoretical optimal throughput.
+They also calculate that the network can only handle up to 324 users, after which, there is so much interference that not a single message can make it to the base station.
+But typical traffic for ALOHA was small enough that this protocol was sufficient.

 This was followed by many improvements, such as using [slotted ALOHA](https://dl.acm.org/doi/pdf/10.1145/1024916.1024920), which increased the throughput to 36.8% efficiency by using time slots.
 And these improvements only [continued](https://en.wikipedia.org/wiki/ALOHAnet#Protocol).
 But more interesting was the development that ALOHA inspired in other mediums.

 ## Ethernet

 Immediately after the success of ALOHAnet, it was recognized that a similar protocol could be created for wired networks.
-In fact, it should be adaptable to any medium that can carry a signal.
-This new protocol was called Ethernet, inspired by the historical concept of the luminiferous ether, used metaphorically as a passive signal-carrying medium.
-This protocol would allow any number of computers to talk to each other over any medium, such as a single wire.
+In fact, this similar protocol would be adaptable to any medium that can carry a signal.
+This new protocol was called Ethernet, inspired by the historical concept of the luminiferous ether.
+This protocol would allow any number of computers to talk to each other over any medium, such as through air, water, or a wire.

-This protocol is notably different from both ARPAnet and ALOHAnet.
-ARPAnet used a directional wired point-to-point connection between devices, so collisions were not possible.
-ALOHAnet used a wireless connection to a central base station, so it could rely on acknowledgments from that base station.
-Ethernet uses a single wire that every computer connects over, and instead of a base station, every computer would be treated the same.
+Typically, Ethernet uses a single wire that every computer connects over, and every node is treated equal.
+Lack of a leader makes coordinating devices much harder, but a single wire makes it easier for nodes to monitor what is happening on the network.
+This physical medium was novel compared to what previous networks had been built for.
+To compare: ARPAnet, the precursor to the internet, used a directional wired point-to-point connection between each device, so messages never interfered, but messages had to be routed through a complex network of devices.
+ALOHAnet used a wireless connection to a central base station, which meant nodes could be coordinated by a central coordinator, but they couldn't tell what other nodes were hearing.
+Because of all these differences, Ethernet was able to utilize different new compared to these previous networks.

 Here's how you would set up an Ethernet network: Lay a cable around the room, then [clamp](https://en.wikipedia.org/wiki/Vampire_tap) each computer onto the cable.
 That's it; you now have a functioning network.
 Unfortunately, we must again solve the issue of coordinating all the computers so they don't talk over each other.
-Fortunately, the wired environment is easier than the wireless environment.

-Computers on the wire can listen to the cable at the same time as they transmit over it.
+Computers on the wire can listen to the wire at the same time as they transmit over it.
 This is quite powerful.
-Before, in the wired setting, the transmitter had to be as loud as possible to reach the far-away radio, meaning, if a radio tried to listen while it transmitted, all it would hear would be its own transmission.
-Imagine in our regiments analogy, the drummers need to be as loud as possible to be heard, but that means they can't hear other drums.
+Before, in the wired setting, the transmitter had to be as loud as possible to reach the far-away radio, meaning, if a radio tried to listen while it transmitted, all it would hear was its own transmission.
+Imagine in our drummer analogy, the drummers need to be as loud as possible to be heard, but that means they can't hear other drums.
 But on a wire, this problem doesn't exist.
-It takes almost no power to transmit a signal to everyone else, so a computer won't drown out its receiver.
-And since we know everyone is listening on the same wire, we know that everyone will hear the same thing (up to a very small propagation delay).
-These two useful facts allow us to build a much more powerful Multiple Access protocol.
+It takes almost no power to transmit a signal to everyone else, so a computer doesn't drown out its own receiver.
+And since we know everyone is listening on the same wire, we know that everyone will hear the same thing (save for a very small propagation delay).
+These two useful facts allow us to build a much more powerful MAC protocol.

 ### Ethernet Protocol

 Because we know everyone is hearing the same thing, we can wait until the wire is quiet before we talk (this wouldn't be as useful in ALOHAnet since we don't know what the base station is hearing).
 This listening before transmitting is known as [Carrier Sense Multiple Access](https://en.wikipedia.org/wiki/Carrier-sense_multiple_access) (CSMA) and reduces the likelihood of collisions in Ethernet.
 It does not eliminate them though.

 Just like ALOHAnet, users need to wait a random amount of time after the wire becomes free in order to avoid all talking at once.
-Sampling that delay from an exponential distribution like ALOHANet would be sub-optimal.
-Imagine if we had a million computers on the network; it would grind to a halt.
-The likelihood that at least two computers would pick roughly the same delay every time would be extremely high and the collisions would never end.
+Sampling that delay from an exponential distribution, as ALOHANet did, would be sub-optimal.
+Imagine we had a million computers on the network; the likelihood that at least two computers would pick roughly the same delay would be extremely high and the collisions may never end.
 Ideally, we scale our delay by the size of the network.
-We could make a complicated protocol to track the number of people on the network to do this, but there is a much more elegant solution.
+We could develop a complicated protocol to track the number of computers on the network to do this, but there is a more elegant solution.

-Ethernet developed [exponential random backoff](http://en.wikipedia.org/wiki/Exponential_backoff#Collision_avoidance), where instead of sampling from a static distribution, it samples from a uniform interval that doubles each time a collision occurs, and then resetting after a successful send.
-This allows the interval to scale to the size of the network dynamically, adapting to computers being silently added and removed from the network.
+Ethernet developed [exponential random backoff](http://en.wikipedia.org/wiki/Exponential_backoff#Collision_avoidance) where, instead of sampling from a static distribution, it samples from a uniform interval that doubles each time a collision occurs, and then resets after a successful send.
+This scales the backoff interval to the size of the network dynamically, adapting to computers being added or removed from the network.
+Be careful to watch out for the [channel capture effect](https://en.wikipedia.org/wiki/Carrier-sense_multiple_access_with_collision_detection#Channel_capture_effect), where one node with a large backoff gets starved out of access to the wire by other nodes with small backoffs.

-One final improvement was to detect collisions immediately.
+Ethernet's final improvement was to detect collisions immediately.
 If we listen to the wire while we are transmitting, we can compare what we are sending to what we are hearing.
 If they are different, then we immediately know a collision just occurred.
 This is necessary since there isn't a base station anymore to tell us if a collision occurred.
 With the ability for immediate detection, the protocol is appended to be called [Carrier-sense Multiple Access with Collision Detection](https://en.wikipedia.org/wiki/Carrier-sense_multiple_access_with_collision_detection) (CSMA/CD).

-The Ethernet cable did have a small delay, so it would be possible for a node to transmit a short message and not hear that a collision occurred until after they finished transmitting, which would not be caught by CSMA/CD.
-So Ethernet requires that a message must be broadcast for at least as long as a packet takes to make a round-trip along the wire.
+The Ethernet cable has a small delay, so it would be possible for a node to transmit a short message and not hear that a collision occurred until after it finished transmitting, which would not be caught by CSMA/CD.
+So, Ethernet requires that a message must be broadcast for at least as long as a message takes to make a round-trip along the wire.
 This message size is typically called the Minimum Ethernet Frame Size.

 Here we see a simulation of Ethernet with three computers.
 We exaggerate the delay of the signal traveling over the wire.
 When two computers try to send at around the same time, they will detect that the signal on the wire is not what they are expecting and start a random backoff.
+We increase the range of the random backoff each time a message fails to send.

 <div style="text-align: center;">
   <video controls autoplay muted loop playsinline width="75%">